 - Travel adaptor.

-- Support local artisans.
+- Support local businesses and buy handmade souvenirs

 - Contact the Thompsons Holidays 24-hour care line to assist.